dabingrosewood/MasterThesisProj/README.md

 # Benchmark for Grammatical Evolution(GE) system
+## Attention
+This project is still in construction, some parts may not synchronized with the latest version on my personal computer.
+Please contact me directly if you got any problem or comments.

 ## Introdution
 This project is the thesis project for my master degrees at Leiden University, which is supervised by Prof. Dr. Thomas bäck and Dr. H. Wang.